Galton - (1880) - had people imagine their breakfast tray from that morning. He noted some fascinating characteristics of their descriptions.

 c.
 Mental Comparisons (Moyer 1973) - Which is bigger, a mouse or a cat?
 What she did in experiment was vary the difference in size between the two objects she would ask about.
 Which is bigger a cat or a dog?
 As the estimated difference in animal size goes up, the reaction time goes down.

-Arguments for it: Storage of mental images costly (similar to templates.
+Storage of mental images costly (similar to templates)

 In some cases, mental images are different than visual images (house example from earlier)(dimmer, less distinct, less colorful)(apple example – was it a real particular apple or an idealized apple)